 Veterinary Technician of the Year

 The purpose of this award is to recognize and honor a Washington State Licensed Veterinary Technician and WSAVT member who promotes professionalism, ethical behavior, continuing education, and the humane treatment of animals.
 The nominee will have demonstrated dedication to the advancement of the veterinary technician profession.
 This may include involvement in the WSAVT, mentorship to fellow licensed veterinary technicians, or participation in other professional veterinary organizations.
 Nominations must be received in essay form from a fellow veterinary professional.
-The winner will be selected by a majority vote of the WSAVT membership at the Pacific Northwest Veterinary Conference after review of all eligible nominees.
+The winner will be announced at the Pacific Northwest Veterinary Conference.

 Ashley Byrne, LVT